 As the practice of law becomes increasingly internationalized, the Law School is committed to providing our students with first-rate opportunities to incorporate an international element into their law studies.
 The School has a long-standing commitment to the European Union’s Erasmus Programme.
 Every year some forty of our undergraduate students spend a year at one of sixteen partner institutions around Europe.
 The School also welcomes a similar number of students from these institutions to Galway.

 Outside of the Erasmus Programme, the Law School has put in place study-abroad links with a variety of institutions in Australia, Canada, China, and the United States.
-In September 2015, the School will for the first time sent undergraduate students to study at the University of Technology Sydney, the University of Ottawa and Shantou University in Guangdong Province, China.
+In September 2015, the School sent for the first time undergraduate students to study at the University of Technology Sydney, the University of Ottawa and Shantou University in Guangdong Province, China.